-Visiting Madinah is not a rite of Hajj or `Umrah, but the unique merits of the Prophet’s city and his mosque attract pilgrims to visit it.
+Visiting Madinah is not a rite of Hajj or `Umrah, but the unique merits of the Prophet’s city and his mosque attract many pilgrims.

-Muslims’ hearts always yearn to the city from which the shining rays of Islam spread.
+Muslims’ hearts always yearn for the city from which the shining rays of Islam spread.

-Muslims are always eager to visit the city they have cherished for long and to pray in the mosque established by their beloved Prophet.
+Muslims are eager to visit the city they have cherished for so long and to pray in the mosque established by their beloved Prophet.

-Such a visit revives the Muslims’ faith and devotion.
-They remember the great sacrifices and tireless endeavor of the Prophet (peace and blessings be upon him) and his Companions to deliver to us the invaluable gift of Islam.
+Such a visit revives their faith and devotion.
+They remember the great sacrifices and tireless efforts of the Prophet (peace and blessings be upon him) and his Companions to deliver the invaluable gift of Islam.

-Because visiting Madinah is not part of Hajj, you may choose whether you will visit Madinah, and if so, whether before or after the Hajj or `Umrah.
+Since visiting Madinah is not part of Hajj, you may choose whether to visit Madinah, and if so, whether to do so before or after Hajj or `Umrah.

 There is no ihram or Talbiyah for the visit to Madinah or the Prophet’s Mosque.